Lexicon-LTU-2025/exercise-3-pokemon-simulator/README.md

 ### 📚 Background

 You're creating a mini battle simulator for a Pokémon training program.
-Each Pokémon has a type, can attack, and some can evolve.
+Each Pokémon has an element type, can attack, and some can evolve.
 Your trainer can level up their Pokémon and observe their attacks.

 ---

 ### 📅 Instructions

-#### 1. Define the `Type` Enum
+#### 1. Define the `ElementType` Enum

-Create an `enum` called `Type` with the values:
+Create an `enum` called `ElementType` with the values:

 * `Fire`
 * `Water`